List of Great Old Ones: Cynothoglys

 Cynothoglys (The Mortician God) first appeared in Thomas Ligotti's short story "The Prodigy of Dreams" (1994).
 The being appears as a shapeless, multiform entity with a single arm used for catching those who summoned her, and bringing them a painless, ecstatic death.
 In ancient times, she once held a small cult in Italy, which paid her homage rather than worshiping her, since actual worship would be the same as summoning the god.
 They considered her to be no mere Cloacina, but the mortician of all creatures, even the gods themselves.

 D

 Dweller in the Gulf

-The Dweller in the Gulf appears in a short story of the same name by Clark Ashton Smith, first published in 1932.
+The Dweller in the Gulf (Eidolon of the Blind) appears in a short story of the same name by Clark Ashton Smith, first published in 1932.
 The Dweller in the Gulf lives deep beneath the surface of the planet Mars, but may have originated elsewhere.
 It is worshipped exclusively by a blind, troglodyte sect of the Martian race, the Aihai, and can be ritually summoned by the stroking of its idol.

 The Dweller resembles a massive, eyeless, soft-shelled tortoise, but has a triangular head and two whiplike tails.
 At the ends of its tails are two bell-shaped suckers used for the ceremonial—usually forced—removal of its discoverer's eyes, turning them into the deity's blind, mute servitors.